Great to have you with us from high atop the EIB building in midtown Manhattan, one of the most frequently visited tourist sites in all of New York.

 And guess what?

-They all cooperated and they didn't do much about it, so much so that people were were actually criticizing the media for not caring about a couple of Fox guys and saying, you know, if these are CNN people, whatever, but it'd be outraged and be demanding to know this and demanding to know that.
+They all cooperated and they didn't do much about it, so much so that people were actually criticizing the media for not caring about a couple of Fox guys and saying, you know, if these are CNN people, whatever, but it'd be outraged and be demanding to know this and demanding to know that.

-But the real truth is that uh uh what was established here is the way to deal with this is not with the media, but let anybody else other than a media person fall into those same circumstances and ask the media.
+But the real truth is that what was established here is the way to deal with this is not with the media, but let anybody else other than a media person fall into those same circumstances and ask the media.

-Um a relative of yours dies in a hurricane or whatever, and they can't wait to get to your house to get your tears and your suffering and your grief on the air.
+A relative of yours dies in a hurricane or whatever, and they can't wait to get to your house to get your tears and your suffering and your grief on the air.

 And in this circumstance, oh no.

-Let you or I in the same circumstance, ask the media to leave us alone.
+Let you or I in the same circumstance ask the media to leave us alone.

 Well, Robin Williams can get away with it.